Atlanta Falcons vs. Jacksonville Jaguars NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - In Jacksonville's 10 games this season, it has four wins against the spread.

-- So far this season, the Jaguars have been installed as underdogs by a 1-point margin or more nine times and are 4-5 ATS in those games.
+- This season, the Jaguars have an against-the-spread record of 3-5 in their eight games as an underdog of 2.5 points or more.

-- Jacksonville's games this year have gone over the total in only two out of 10 opportunities (20%).
+- Jacksonville's games this year have hit the over on only two of 10 set point totals (20%).

-- Jacksonville is 1-2 against the spread and 1-2 overall when the team piles up more than 362.3 yards.
+- Jacksonville is 1-2 against the spread and 1-2 overall when the team totals over 362.3 yards.

 - The Jaguars have turned the ball over eight more times (17 total) than the Falcons have forced a turnover (9) this season.